Diploma of Financial Services - FNS51815

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

 When you successfully complete the Diploma of Financial Services you are guaranteed entry into a range of other RMIT programs.
-The grades you achieve determine the programs you can get into and the amount of credit you will receive.
+The program you choose determines the amount of credit you will receive.

-You will receive 1 semester of advanced standing (equivalent to 48 credit points) in the Bachelor of Business (Economics and Finance).
+You will receive 1 semester of advanced standing (equivalent to 48 credit points) in the Bachelor of Business (Economics and Finance) (Applied).

 You will receive 2 semesters of advanced standing (equivalent to 96 credit points) in the following programs: